ewmorr/BIL_pathogens/sequence_processing_DADA2_README.md

 git checkout 3p_trim
 pip install --user -e .
 ```
-The local version (itsxpress 1.8) of the 3' trim mod is installed locally and working under itsxpress_3p conda env.
+The local (my laptop) version (itsxpress 1.8) of the 3' trim mod is installed locally and working under itsxpress_3p conda env.
 The executable is within the conda env.
 Can do local install of the newer version and mod
 ```
 cd repo
 git clone https://github.com/USDA-ARS-GBRU/itsxpress.git itsxpress_2x_mod